-While Himself unjustly hanging on the tree, He cared for the thieve who admitting his guilt begged to be 'remembered',
+While Himself unjustly hanging on the tree, He cared for the thief who, admitting his guilt, begged to be 'remembered',

 NOTE: All that said, it doesn't mean that we shouldn't share our personal issues with others in order to get help, counsel, prayer, or even comfort and sympathy, but we are to do so in private, with the leaders of the congregation so as not to burden the whole congregation with our personal issues.
 While we are to give that sympathy, we are not to indulge in milking it from others.
 Sad to say, congregation 'prayer requests' times are often hijacked into 'pity parties'!
-The dear apostle Paul said to the Roman congregation,
+We must remember what the dear apostle also said to the Roman congregation,

-'There is more happiness in giving than in receiving.' "
+'There is more happiness in giving than in receiving.'
+(Act 20:35 CJB)

-Following after the example of the Master, Paul and Silas his travelling companion who were unjustly imprisoned cared more for their jailer than for themselves and even their own freedom.
-Here is the account that Luke, Paul's biographer left us regarding that episode,
+Following the example of the Master, while ujustly imprisoned Paul, and Silas his travelling companion, cared more for their jailer than for themselves and even for their own freedom.
+Here is the account that Luke, Paul's biographer, left us regarding that episode,

 Paul's motto was,

-If we do not take patiently and with joy today's afflictions, how will we be able to emulate the example's of the early Jewish messianic martyrs whom the writer of the Letter to the Hebrews (Jewish believers in fist century Israel) challenges with,
+What I feel about this is that, if we do not know how to take today's afflictions with patience and joy, how will we be able to emulate the example of the early Jewish messianic martyrs whom the writer of the Letter to the Hebrews (Jewish believers in first century Israel) challenges with,

 What more should I say?
 There isn't time to tell about Gid`on, Barak, Shimshon, Yiftach, David, Sh'mu'el and the prophets; who, through trusting, conquered kingdoms, worked righteousness, received what was promised, shut the mouths of lions, quenched the power of fire, escaped the edge of the sword, had their weakness turned to strength, grew mighty in battle and routed foreign armies.
 Women received back their dead resurrected; other people were stretched on the rack and beaten to death, refusing to be ransomed, so that they would gain a better resurrection.
 Others underwent the trials of being mocked and whipped, then chained and imprisoned.
 They were stoned, sawed in two, murdered by the sword; they went about clothed in sheepskins and goatskins, destitute, persecuted, mistreated, wandering about in deserts and mountains, living in caves and holes in the ground!
 The world was not worthy of them!
 All of these had their merit attested because of their trusting.
 Nevertheless, they did not receive what had been promised, because God had planned something better that would involve us, so that only with us would they be brought to the goal.
 (Heb 11:32-40 CJB)